mainmatter/playbook/project-flow/full-service/README.md

 reconsider some of the assumptions and adapt the project's objective.
-If that is not necessary, we can go to the conception stage directly and conceptualise, scope and implement the next set of user stories, followed by executing that new plan, evaluating what was built etc.
+If that is not necessary, we can go to the conception stage directly and conceptualise, scope and implement the next set of user stories, followed by executing that new plan, evaluating what was built, etc.